akshatb19/upload_ap/installation.md

 You should get a message like this:

     Hi xyz!
 You've successfully authenticated, but GitHub does not provide shell access.

 ## Specifying Node Versions using 'n'
+Since you probably already have node, the easiest way to install n is through npm:

+    sudo npm install -g n

+Simply execute sudo n <version> to download and install a version of node.
+If <version> has already been downloaded, n will install from its cache.

+    sudo n 8.17.0

+Execute n on its own to view your downloaded versions, and install the selected version.

+    sudo n

+    node/8.17.0
+    node/12.16.3

+  Use up/down arrow keys to select a version, return key to install, d to delete, q to quit

+If the active node version does not change after install, try opening a new shell in case seeing a stale version.

 ## Installing mysql